 Finally, we reiterate that the ongoing shift in opportunity, resources and capital towards those international companies and entrepreneurs most capable of driving economic efficiency and productivity remains on course.
 We believe this trend underlies the Fund’s strong performance to date, and we remain enthusiastic regarding the long-term prospects for the many companies in which we are invested.

 Quarterly Attribution Analysis

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron International Growth Fund (Institutional Shares) decreased 6.79% in the third quarter and trailed the MSCI ACWI ex USA IMI Growth Index by 171 basis points, largely due to stock selection.
+The Baron International Growth Fund (Institutional Shares) declined 0.42% in the fourth quarter, yet outperformed the MSCI ACWI ex USA IMI Growth Index by 204 basis points, mainly due to stock selection.